 CLIENT: Shenzhen Vanke Real Estate Co.
-STATUS: in design
+STATUS: complete

 Hovering over a tropical garden, this ‘horizontal skyscraper’ – as long as the Empire State Building is tall - unites into one vision the headquarters for Vanke Co. ltd, office spaces, apartments, and a hotel.
 A conference center, spa and parking are located under the large green, public landscape.

 The building appears as if it were once floating on a higher sea that has now subsided; leaving the structure propped up high on eight legs.
 The decision to float one large structure right under the 35-meter height limit, instead of several smaller structures each catering to a specific program, was inspired by the hope to create views over the lower developments of surrounding sites to the South China Sea, and to generate the largest possible green space open to the public on the ground level.